-This is guidance about sexual harassment and sexual assault, under the Discrimination, Harassment and Retaliation Policy and the Sexual Misconduct Policy, in the form of frequently asked questions (FAQs).
+This is guidance about sexual harassment and sexual assault, under the Discrimination, Harassment and Retaliation Policy and the Student Sexual Misconduct Policy, in the form of frequently asked questions (FAQs).
 Other campus resources for people experiencing or concerned about sexual harassment or assault are available; the Resources Chart quickly shows available resources and more detailed information about resources is available online (Appendix B to the Discrimination, Harassment and Retaliation Policy).

 These FAQs are organized as follows: